 ST. STEPHEN’S CENTRE FOR GENDER, CULTURE & SOCIAL PROCESSES

-The Centre is administratively maintained by St Stephen’s College, was instituted in 2012 as an interdisciplinary research and teaching Centre for faculty and students.
-It is dedicated to fostering advanced and interdisciplinary research in various fields ofthe Humanities and Social Sciences.
+The Centre for Gender, Culture and Social Processes (CGCSP), St Stephen’s College, was instituted in 2012 as an inter-and trans-disciplinary research and teaching Centre for faculty and students.
+Dr. Karen Gabriel is the founder-director of the Centre.
+The Centre is dedicated to fostering advanced and transdisciplinary engagements – through multiple formats that include research – in various fields of the Humanities and Social Sciences.
 It engages intensively and extensively with the key terms emerging out of higher education in these fields, both independently and in their intersections with each other.
-It attends to the pedagogical agenda that arises from this, aims to offer students a strong theoretical, methodological and praxiological foundation in dealing with these key terms and the everyday and academic contexts of their applicability.
+The pedagogical agenda that arises from this, aims to offer students a strong theoretical, methodological and praxiological foundation in dealing with these key terms and the everyday and academic contexts of their applicability.
 In the related but distinct research agenda, the Centre aims to encourage the formulation of holistic academic and pedagogical perspectives on these fields of study, and to draw these perspectives into theoretical and analytical relations with the fields of development, policy making, politics, and the economy.
-The larger aim and orientation of the Centre is to engage with, contribute to and shape the discourse and debate around gender, culture, development and society – its politics, its economics and its policies – while maintaining a significant emphasis on the role and play of gender in these.
-The Centre has collaborated with SANGAT, KARTINI, OXFAM, ANHAD and CREA among others.
+The larger aim and orientation of the Centre is to engage with, contribute to and shape the discourse and debate around development – its politics, its economics and its policies – while maintaining a significant emphasis on the role and play of gender in these.
+The Centre has collaborated with SANGAT, KARTINI, OXFAM, ANHAD, CREA, KATHA, and the Babu Jagjivan Ram Foundation, among others.

-As part of its commitment to knowledge production and dissemination, the Centre will
+As part of its commitment to knowledge production and dissemination, the Centre

 Significant Activities of the Centre since its formation in 2012: